 This site is devoted to helping you, at whatever age, to develop an understanding of elderly falls and how it may be prevented.

-We will focus on circumstances related to elderly who live at home, and address topics such as risk of falls, risk assessment, preventative measures, and fall injuries.
+We will focus more on circumstances related to older adults who live at home, and address topics such as risk of falls, risk assessment, preventative measures, and fall injuries.

 The problem of elderly falls is universal but the service and help available will be different from region to region.
 Where it is relevant, we will discuss services available in the UK and Ireland of which the editorial staff is more familiar with.

-This site is developed and maintained by Theresa Hoong, Registered Nurse (UK).
+This site is developed and maintained by Theresa YH Hoong, RN, MSc.

 Now retired and live in Ireland, I’m a freelance healthcare copy writer.